-Mundel’s professional background is in healthcare.
-He earned his bachelor’s and medical degrees from the University of the Witwatersrand in Johannesburg, South Africa.
-He also studied mathematics, logic and philosophy at Balliol College, University of Oxford as a Rhodes Scholar, and earned his Ph.D. in mathematics at the University of Chicago.
+A native of South Africa, Trevor earned his bachelor’s and medical degrees from the University of the Witwatersrand in Johannesburg.
+Trevor also studied mathematics, logic and philosophy – as a Rhodes Scholar – at the University of Oxford.
+And he earned a Ph.D. in mathematics at the University of Chicago.